Cancer Prevention and Treatment

 - In another study or two, excess carbohydrate, especially starch, was shown to increase the risk of breast cancer re-occurrence.

-- Roughly 70% of our immune system is in the intestinal track, so it is crucial to support the beneficial bacteria it contains.
+2. Support the team in your gut.
+Roughly 70-80% of our immune system is in the intestinal track, so it is crucial to support the beneficial bacteria it contains.

 - Avoid killing the good guys with chlorine in tap water, unnecessary antibiotics (both as pills and 2nd hand antibiotics in animal products that are not organically produced).